SouravBiswas238/warehouse-management-client-side/README.md

 * bikes can be added in this website
 * a user can delete service
 * also add some service and manage
-* add quantity and also contact us
+* add quantity and also contact